Author promotion is probably the last thing on a new author’s mind when publishing their first book.

 1. Have a blog and use it

-In either case, when you can get Google and Bing to index your posts, you are going to attract readers who are 100% interested in your writing theme.
+In either case, when you can get Google and Bing to index your posts, you will attract readers who are 100% interested in your writing topic.

 When that happens, you will attract readers to your writing and your skills as an author.